hegrec/slate/source/includes/_api_CRUD_products_skus.md

 ### Filters

-Filter parameters can be added to the URL query string to select specific skus in the collection.
+Filter parameters can be added to the URL query string to select specific SKUs in the collection.

 | Parameter | Type | Example |
 | --- | --- | --- |